 Remote working has been growing in popularity all the time, the pandemic has simply accelerated its rise.
 As the WKspace research shows, it's likely that many organisations will continue with a degree of home-working for the long-term.
 If there are going to be changes to an organisation's home-working policy then communicate them in advance of the return to work so people can continue to incorporate it into their working pattern.
 While the current work-from-home approach came about suddenly, future home-working needs to be better planned.
 The employer's Duty of Care is the same when an employee is working in their own home or in the office.
 Organisations will need to consider:

-- Conducting home workstation assessments for all staff who plan to work from home regularly - Providing home-working employees with the necessary equipment to set up a comfortable workstation including height-adjustable desk, ergonomic chair, screen, keyboard, mouse, riser etc - Ensuring people are not isolated and feel supported in their roles - Ensuring that data is safe and secure
+- Utilising video conferencing to conduct home workstation assessments - Providing home-working employees with the necessary equipment to set up a comfortable workstation including height-adjustable desk, ergonomic chair, screen, keyboard, mouse, riser etc - Ensuring people are not isolated and feel supported in their roles - Ensuring that data is safe and secure